Südweststadion: SV Waldhof Mannheim

 When SV Waldhof Mannheim was promoted to the Bundesliga in 1983, the club played from 1983 to 1989 in the stadium, as their own venue didn't meet the high security demands from the DFB.
 The club from neighboring city Mannheim played 102 matches in the stadium and moved back to their old venue in 1989, when the club was relegated from the Bundesliga.

 FSV Oggersheim

 In 2005, FSV Oggersheim began using the stadium.
 After its promotion to the Regionalliga in 2007, the stadium was partially renovated.
 The Municipality of Ludwigshafen invested €1,5 million to modernize the stadium.
 A large part of the stadium was closed due to security reasons.
 FSV Oggersheim left the stadium in 2009.

 1. FC Kaiserslautern

 Due to the stadium's large capacity, 1.
 FC Kaiserslautern played several home matches there during the '50s and '60s.
 In 1978/79 1.
-FC Kaiserslautern played their last two matches in the stadium when their Fritz-Walter-Stadion was redeveloped.
+FC Kaiserslautern played their first two matches in the stadium when their Fritz-Walter-Stadion was redeveloped.